luontola/extformatter/README.txt

    installation of version IDEA_VERSION.
 Run the file to add the necessary jars to your local maven repository.
 You need to do this only once.

-2. Run the following command in the root source directory mvn clean package assembly:assembly
+2. Run the following command "mvn clean package assembly:assembly" in the root source directory.
+On successive calls you may use the "mvn-assemble.bat" script which works in offline mode.

 3. Collect the *-bin.zip and *-src.zip files from the /target directory.

-    INSTALLING

-1. Unpack the binary release to %HOMEPATH%\.IntelliJIdea70\config\plugins or use IDEA's plugin manager to install it automatically.

-2. Follow the instructions in the plugin's configuration dialog.
+    RELEASING A NEW VERSION

+1. Commands for releasing a new version:

+      mvn release:prepare -DdryRun=true
+      mvn release:clean
+      mvn release:prepare
+     (mvn release:perform)

+2. Afterwards, export the new tag from SVN and build the artifacts as explained in the preceding section.

+    CODE DOCUMENTATION

+When you build the project with Maven, a more readable plain text summary of the tests will be generated in each module's "/target/jdave" directory.
+Start your reading from there.
+For more details and usage examples, read the *Spec.java files in the "/src/test/java" directories.

     LICENSE